open-policy-agent/opa/docs/docs/rest-api.md

 #### Query Parameters

-- **q** - The ad-hoc query to execute.
+- **q** - The ad hoc query to execute.
 OPA will parse, compile, and execute the query represented by the parameter value.
 The value MUST be URL encoded.
 Only used in GET method.
 For POST method the query is sent as part of the request body and this parameter is not used.
 - **pretty** - If parameter is `true`, response will be formatted for humans.
 - **explain** - Return query explanation in addition to result.
 Values: **notes**, **fails**, **full**, **debug**.
 - **metrics** - Return query performance metrics in addition to result.
 See [Performance Metrics](#performance-metrics) for more detail.